 Exercise the gift of song, no matter the quality of your voice

-A personal story about the power of song
+A personal story about the power of singing:

 We don’t enshrine history or hold sacred a few moments that we hearken back to because it’s a ritual or tradition with us.
 But if you will allow me to tell you this story about something that happened at the inception of God’s grace at The Church On The Way, it is a reminiscence that helps us be reminded of how I first learned some of the principles of release of Jesus’ life and power among His people.